Using Qrouter Version 1.2 and higher

 Option -r changes the resolution of the output by a factor of value.
 Like most DEF files, output is in units of centimicrons.
 By default, qrouter will query the LEF file for the manufacturing grid and output values to the required precision.
 If the LEF file does not declare a manufacturing grid, and the required precision is greater than 10nm, then the -r option can be used to specify the required precision.
 A value of 2 will increase the output resolution to 5nm; value of 10 will increase the output resolution to 1nm, etc. When the LEF file does specify the manufacturing grid, then value is the factor to increase the output resolution beyond the manufacturing grid (generally not recommended).
 Note that if the LEF file specifies a manufacturing grid, then qrouter will handle the output resolution automatically, and the -r option is not needed.

 Option -k overrides qrouter's assessment of its progress, by which it determines that a route solution cannot be found.
 Usually this algorithm suffices to distinguish between routable and unroutable designs.
 Occasionally, however, qrouter will prematurely halt a route-in-progress that is close to a solution.
 In these rare cases, the -k option can force qrouter to completion.
 The value tries sets a limit on the additional attempts.
+As of qrouter version 1.3.75, the level of effort (see option "-e" above) is used to determine progress and option -k is deprecated; if used, it is converted to a level of effort by multiplying by 100.

 Option -f forces qrouter to define at least one tap point for every pin connected to a network, even if qrouter has determined that the pin is not available due to obstructions.
 This option can work around two particular cases: (1) in which pins are arranged in tight spacing and satisfy euclidean-measure DRC rules (but not manhattan-measure DRC rules, which qrouter uses), and (2) in which pin geometry in the LEF macro definition file is coincident with obstruction geometry.
 In other cases, the -f option is likely to cause DRC errors in the layout, but can be useful for generating routed layout so that one can analyze other possible errors like incorrect track offsets.
 This option is also available as the argument "force" to the "stage1" and "stage2" commands.